carlwirth/hangman/README.md

 # hangman

 - Greetings and welcome.
-- This was a project assignment for my JavaScript class.
+This was a project assignment for my JavaScript class.
+The program will pick a word from it's word bank.
+You get to pick letters (a-z) that you believe match those in the selected word.
+If you get the word right before you run out of guesses, YOU WIN.
+Good luck and have fun.

 Prerequisites
 - Copy my code into a fresh Visual Studio Code folder.